-1. Introduction
+Introduction

-Lake Tanganyika, situated in the western arm of the African Rift, is about 650 km in length and with an average width of about 50 km.
-It contains 17% of the world's freshwater and hosts about 2000 species, half of them endemic to the Tanganyika Basin.
+Lake Tanganyika, situated in the western arm of the African Rift, is about 650 km in length and about 50 km in width, on average.
+It stores 17% of the world's freshwater and hosts about 2000 species, half of them endemic to the Tanganyika Basin.

 Though about 10 million people reside in the catchment, little work has been done to date in examining the pollution problem in Lake Tanganyika.
 This is perhaps because industries are few and concentrated in only five locations around the lake.
-Nonetheless, people inhabit most of the lake's shoreline and their activities, domestic and industrial, have begun to affect the water quality in some areas.
+Nonetheless, people inhabit most of the lake's shoreline and their activities, domestic and industrial, have begun to effect the water quality in some areas.

-The Tanganyika catchment contains a range of human establishments, from villages to towns to capital cities and these host a variety of industries and activities including: farming with fertilisers and pesticides, ports and harbours with international shipping routes, paint, sugar, soap, battery, textile, beverage brewing, and pharmaceutical factories, petroleum products depots, power generating stations, commercial fishing industries, and slaughterhouses.
+The Tanganyikan Catchment harbors a range of human establishments, from villages to towns to capital cities and these host a variety of industries and activities including: farming with fertilizers and pesticides, ports and harbors with international shipping routes, paint, sugar, soap, battery, textile, beverage brewing, and pharmeceutical factories, petroleum products depots, power generating stations, commercial fishing industries, and slaughterhouses.
 This document reviews our understanding, to date, of the risk that such pollution-generating activities pose to the lake's biodiversity.